Ameyanagi/IBR-AIC/docs/installation.rst

 (This is currently not available.
 This will be available after publication)

-To install IBR-XAS, run this command in your terminal:
+To install IBR-AIC, run this command in your terminal:

 .. code-block:: console

-    $ pip install ibr-xas
+    $ pip install ibr-aic

-This is the preferred method to install IBR-XAS, as it will always install the most recent stable release.
+This is the preferred method to install IBR-AIC, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.